This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 What tools do you need to remove mortar from brickwork?

 Before you start repointing, you’ll need to remove the old mortar.
 There are several tools to help you do this:

 - Lump hammer and bolster chisel

 Each of these tools has pros and cons and can be used at different stages of the mortar removal process.

 How to remove the old mortar before you start repointing the brickwork

 Removing mortar is a messy job so always wear a suitable mask, safety glasses and old clothes.

-Earlier in the article I mentioned lime-based mortar.
-This is softer mortar used in older buildings and tends to crumble fairly easily.
+Earlier in the article, I mentioned lime-based mortar.
+This is a softer mortar used in older buildings and tends to crumble fairly easily.
 For this reason, a hand tool such as a brick joint raker is usually strong enough to do the job.

 This is a simple tool with a long handle and two wheels that you push back and forth along the bricks.
 Between the two stake wheels, there’s an adjustable pin/nail so you can go as deep into the mortar as you want.